pholeth/gpt-writing/blog.md

 ## To wrap up

 The app in my opinion is very useful in everyday work to help me learning new language.
-Even though the technical part in the app is very simple but it demonstrates one point that how easy nowadays to create a smart and helpful applications for daily life by utilizing the ChatGPT.
+Even though the technical part in the app is very simple but it demonstrates one point, which is how easy nowadays to create a smart and helpful applications for daily life by utilizing the ChatGPT.
+Beside the model used in this app, there are a lot of models and different completions or cases (ImageCompletion) to try out for various purposes.
 The creativity is endless.

+## Source code & screenshots

 Here is the source code for working app